INTERSTATE GRAIN SERVICE HISTORY

 In 2011-2013 Interstate Grain had a huge makeover, In the fall of 2011 we started the reconstruction of our office and showroom.
 With the swine feed grindings slowing down and moving to commercial operations, we saw the need for growth on the retail side.
 We added on 24 ft in length to the south end of the office.
 Complete with a horse barn and two working horses.
 A large advertising sign was added to the west side of the flat storage to pull in more customers who were driving by.
 Shortly later in 2013, we ran out of space again and added another 45x36 building to serve as more showroom and cold storage to keep pallets of feed clean and neat.

 As we start 2017 Tom Beatty and James Meyer are doing the outside work and grinding duties.
 Tom Carman became mill foreman and oversees all of the outside activities as well as maintenance work.
-Megan Dudley started work June 6, 2011 just as we were entering our 30th year in business.
-She handles all of our computer needs as well as inside and outside sales.
 Kayla Hennick joined the team in May of 2016, mainly as outside sales focusing on cattle, as this is a passion of hers.
+Kathi Jensen started August 1st to take over the computer and QuickBooks role.
+Her spare time is spent with her many horses and dogs.
 Bob was a gofer from the start and has retired three times but finally called in quits in December of 2014.
 Steve still delivers feed in two bulk trucks and a flat bed Dodge pickup is used for bag deliveries.
 Craig is still the office manager and a majority of his time is spent buying and selling grain.

 As you can tell by reading this history, things are always changing at IGS and with the people we do business with.
 We have loss many good and faithful customers, friends and family members through the years due to cancer, accidents and other ailments.
 The motto of IGS Elevator, "Trade With Confidence" was coined by a customer in 1982 about a year after we opened when he remarked, "I feel like I can trade with confidence here."We hope to keep providing our customers, many 2nd generation, who have become friends, the confidence to continue trading with us.